-An overall average of B (3.00) on all graduate work in the program must be attained before an advanced degree may be awarded.
-Graduate-level courses (numbers 400G-799) are computed in the graduate gradepoint average, with the exception of 400G courses in the student's program.
+An overall average of B (3.00) on all graduate work in the program must be attained before and advanced degree may be awarded.
+Graduate-level courses (numbers 400G-799) are computed in the graduate grade-point average, with the exception of 400G courses in the student's program.